ajlitzin/ovn-bgp-vagrants/spine-leaf-test/INSTALL-README.md

 `sudo tcpdump -nn -i eth1 geneve`

 You should see geneve packets being set using the loopback addresses.
 If the SNAT is not working you will see geneve packets sourced from one of the BGP p2p interface addresses.

-## Common installation problems

-### Error: TLS is not enabled

-The configure-cumulus playbook should properly disable TLS requirement for ovn-bgp-agent.
-If you still get an error you may need to manually disable it and re-run stack.sh.
-Look at the task in the playbook to see how to disable TLS for ovn-bgp-agent.

 ### Ansible gets a timeout when trying to connect to a vagrant virtual machine